Always Fair and Honest Pricing

 Hourly Rates and our Guarantee

 We do not have an “hourly” rate.
-Our repairs are flat rate priced, based mainly on the type of appliance, the technical level of the repair, and access.
+Our repairs are flat rate priced, based mainly on the type of appliance, the technical level of the repair, access, and whether it will be a one trip, or multiple trip job.
 This provides you with an exact price for your repair.
 It doesn’t matter if you get a fast technician, or a more methodical technician.
 It also doesn’t matter if it requires unexpected follow-up visits.
 You will only pay the price quoted for a given repair.
 And, for your comfort in approving a repair, we guarantee our parts for a full year.
 We guarantee our service charge and/or labor for 90 days.
-Most common repairs will cost between $115 and $237 (including service charge), plus parts and tax.
+Most common repairs will cost between $150 and $237 (including service charge), plus parts and tax.

 Here’s an example of how our guarantee can make you comfortable in approving a repair: Let’s say we diagnose a bad transmission on your washer; you approve the repair, and it is completed.
 A few weeks later, you have a problem again.
 We come back out (at no charge), and find that we should also have replaced the clutch, along with the transmission.
 We are darn good, but not perfect!
 Since it is related to our original work, and if adding that extra part cost to the repair would put it past your “tipping point”, we would give you the option of backing out of the original repair, and refund your money, except for the original service charge amount.
 We want to instill your trust and confidence in our company, and your decision.